The Daiwa Scholarship is a unique 19-month programme of language study, work placement and homestay in Japan.

 Daiwa Scholarships are provided by the Foundation to encourage better understanding between both countries.

-The closing date for completed Daiwa Scholarship 2014 applications and submitting three reference letters is Thursday 5 December 2013.
+The closing date for completed Daiwa Scholarship 2014 applications and submitting three reference letters was Thursday 5 December 2013.

-The link to the online application form will be uploaded in September 2013.
+The link to the online application notes and form can be found via the link below.Daiwa Scholarships application procedure

 The Foundation is also happy to provide advice about possible applications – please contact email@example.com.